iglesias/shogun_manual/README.md

 In practice, we would now paste these pages together to get a page that contains all listings one after another.
 The we add a JavaScript bar that allows users to select their language of choice, hiding all other listings from the html.

+The pipeline is:
+ * We write pages such as ```knn.md```, including snippets from a meta language example ```knn.sg```
+ * Some script produces copies such as ```knn_python.md``` which include the python source file for snippets
+ * doxygen renders static html pages for all languages
+ * (Maybe listings from all pages are copied into a big html file that contains all listings)
+ * Some JavaScript header bar allows to switch between the languages while browsing the docs